Testing Quasi-Linear Coasting Cosmologies with Late-Time Large-Scale Structure Growth: Introduction

 The present study examines a family of models referred to as coasting cosmologies.
-The defining feature of these models is that scale factor, $a(t)$, is a linear function of cosmic time ($a\propto t$), although its realization varies from model to model~\citep{cit:Casado}.
-Coasting cosmologies can be subdivided into strictly linear models, where $a \propto t$ holds at all times, and quasi-linear models, where the universe transitions from a $\Lambda$CDM model to a $a \propto t$ expansion sometime after recombination (for a review, see \citealt{cit:Casado}).
+The defining feature of these models is that scale factor, $a(t)$, is a linear function of cosmic time ($a\propto t$), although its realisation varies from model to model~\citep{cit:Casado}.
+Coasting cosmologies can be subdivided into strictly linear models, where $a \propto t$ holds at all times, and quasi-linear models, where the universe transitions from a $\Lambda$CDM model to a $a \propto t$ expansion sometime after recombination (for a review, see~\citet{cit:Casado}).
 Coasting models are also diversified by having different spacetime geometries.
-For example, the $R_\mathrm{h}=c\,t$ model~(\citealt{cit:Melia-Shevchuk}, \citealt{cit:Melia-book}), which is strictly linear, suggests a flat geometry (with curvature parameter $k=0$), while the eternal coasting model \citet{cit:John-Joseph} also admits spherical ($k>0$) or hyperbolic geometries ($k<0$).
-Strictly linear coasting cosmologies naturally resolve the horizon problem because the particle horizon diverges with $a \propto t$, and they reduce the synchronicity problem to a trivial consequence of linear expansion, as $a \propto t \Rightarrow Ht = 1$.
+For example, the $R_\mathrm{h}=c\,t$ model~\citep{cit:Melia-Shevchuk, cit:Melia-book}, which is strictly linear, possesses a flat geometry (with curvature parameter $k=0$), while the eternal coasting model~\citep{cit:John-Joseph-2000} also admits spherical ($k>0$) or hyperbolic geometries ($k<0$).
+Strictly linear coasting cosmologies naturally resolve the horizon problem because the particle horizon diverges for $a \propto t$, and they reduce the synchronicity problem to a trivial consequence of linear expansion, as $a \propto t \Rightarrow H(t)t = 1$.
 Furthermore, strictly linear coasting cosmologies are also free from the flatness problem~\citep{cit:Casado}.
 However, strictly linear models also face various theoretical challenges.
-They cannot easily account for the observed abundances of light elements, while also lacking a robust model for the origin of the CMB's anisotropies and properties~(see \citealt{cit:Raffai} and references therein).
+They cannot easily account for the observed abundances of light elements, while also lacking a robust model for the origin of the CMB's anisotropies and properties~(see~\citet{cit:Raffai} and references therein).
 In contrast, quasi-linear coasting models do not suffer from these problems, since they are essentially $\Lambda$CDM models prior to recombination, while also resolving the cosmic coincidence and fine-tuning problems~\citep{cit:Casado}.
-Coasting cosmologies are also demonstrably consistent with a variety of empirical data (for an extensive list, see Table 2 in~\citealt{cit:Melia-RhBetter}), and are even slightly favored over the $\Lambda$CDM model by a number of observables~\citep{cit:Raffai2}.
-In light of their ability to resolve various theoretical issues while remaining consistent with empirical data, further investigations of coasting, and specifically quasi-linear coasting models appears justified.
+Coasting cosmologies are also demonstrably consistent with a variety of empirical data (for an extensive list, see Table 2 in~\citep{cit:Melia-RhBetter}), and are even slightly favoured over the $\Lambda$CDM model by late-time probes of cosmic expansion, such as type Ia supernovae, quasars, and cosmic chronometers~\citep{cit:Raffai2}.
+Hence, it appears natural to test quasi-linear cosmologies against other late-time probes as well.